 Militant groups' handles that are banned from social media tend to be concentrated in a small number of platforms, while other platforms allow groups to maintain active accounts

 Content moderation on social media platforms has become one of the most pressing and contested global policy issues.
 From combating misinformation and hate speech, to terrorist propaganda and other harmful material, debates over how to make online platforms safe have taken center stage.
 Nowhere have these efforts been more prominent than the moderation of terrorist and extremist activity on digital media platforms.
-“Dangerous organizations” – militant or hate-based groups, extremist organizations, and other violent movements – have become one of the main targets of moderation, experiencing mass content takedowns, account suspensions, and other sanctions.
-But despite the push to moderate extremism on social media, these actors continue to flourish online – advancing their cause, recruiting supporters, and inspiring violence.
+“Dangerous organizations” – militant or hate-based groups, extremist organizations, and other violent movements – have become one of the main targets of moderation subject to mass content takedowns, account suspensions, and other sanctions.
+But despite the push to moderate harmful content on social media, these actors continue to flourish online – advancing their cause, recruiting supporters, and inspiring violence.
 What explains the digital resilience of militant organizations?

-In this book, I argue that structural variation in the online information ecosystem – in particular, variation in the way social media platforms moderate content – allows militant actors to become resistant to moderation.
-I offer a theory of digital resilience that explains the mechanisms by which banned actors can evade moderation in a multi-platform environment characterized by inconsistent moderation policies.
-The theory focuses on the strategic interaction between technology companies and militant actors and explains the dynamics that allow these actors to continue advancing their goals online despite rising moderation.
-I present rich evidence from a variety of sources – including data on the online activity of over a hundred militant organizations, archives of banned terrorist propaganda, and a time series of platform moderation policies – to show how the digital resilience of dangerous organizations is powerfully shaped by the degree of variation in the way technology platforms police speech online.
+Moderating Extremism provides a deep dive into extremist networks’ adaptation to content moderation on social media platforms.
+I argue that divergence between platforms’ content policies allows militant organizations to become resistant to moderation.
+I offer a theory of digital resilience that explains how variation in moderation across platforms creates “virtual safe havens” in which banned actors can organize, launch campaigns, and mobilize supporters.
+I also show that the ability to evade moderation is mitigated when platforms align their moderation standards.
+Drawing on rich evidence from a variety of sources – including data on the online activity of over a hundred militant organizations, archives of banned terrorist propaganda, and a time series of platform moderation policies – I explain how digital resilience is powerfully shaped by the degree of variation in the way technology platforms police speech online.